Surrogacy Agency Based in Northern California

 As the name implies, altruistic surrogacy refers to a surrogacy agreement in which the surrogate is not given monetary compensation (beyond medical and pregnancy-related expenses covered by the intended parents) for carrying and giving birth to a child for a couple.

 Commercial surrogacy is surrogacy in which the surrogate is compensated for her services.
 In addition to her base compensation, she is reimbursed for any medical expenses incurred during the surrogacy process.
-Surrogates sacrifice personal time and energy carrying and delivering a baby for intended parents.
+Surrogates sacrifice personal time and energy carrying and delivering a baby for the intended parents.
 It is reasonable for surrogates to want to be fairly compensated.
-In California, commercial surrogacy is legal and is actually quite common.
-The terms of a commercial surrogacy must be implicitly stated in the surrogacy contract so that both parties are aware of the financial responsibilities expected from them.
+In California, commercial surrogacy is legal and is quite common.
+The terms of commercial surrogacy must be implicitly stated in the surrogacy contract so that both parties are aware of the financial responsibilities expected from them.

 Separate Legal Counsel